renajohn/filmdex-ha-addon/README.md

 # FilmDex - Physical Movie Collection Manager

 A Home Assistant addon for managing your physical movie collection with a beautiful web interface.
 Track your DVDs, Blu-rays, and more with integrated metadata and search capabilities.
+This addon has been mostly vibe coded with a mix of SPEC driven development and more traditional vibe coding.

 [![Open your Home Assistant instance and show the add add-on repository dialog with a specific repository URL pre-filled.](https://my.home-assistant.io/badges/supervisor_add_addon_repository.svg)](https://my.home-assistant.io/redirect/supervisor_add_addon_repository/?repository_url=https%3A%2F%2Fgithub.com%2Frenajohn%2Ffilmdex-ha-addon)